 Wholesalers – Appointed companies that own and operate the network of pipes, mains and treatment works.
 They act as the wholesalers in the market, selling water and wastewater services to retail suppliers.

 Open Water – Open Water is the name given to the programme set up by UK Government to open the new business retail market.
 The programme is being led by three partner organisations – Ofwat, Defra and MOSL.
 Open Water shares information about the market with customers.

 Defra – the Department for the Environment, Food and Rural Affairs.

 Ofwat is the economic regulator for the sector.
 We are also the licensing authority for the market.
 In order to compete in the market, suppliers must be awarded a licence.

-MOSL – the Market Operator will make sure the market functions in a simple and efficient way.
-MOSL will facilitate the transfer of customer information when they switch retail supplier.
+MOSL – the Market Operator makes sure the market functions in a simple and efficient way.
+MOSL facilitates the transfer of customer information when they switch retail supplier.

 WICS – The Water Industry Commission for Scotland is responsible for regulation of the competitive market in Scotland.

 What about customers of companies in Wales?

 Non-household customers who use the supply system of a water company whose area is wholly or mainly in Wales.
 Non-household customers who use more than 50ML of water per year can switch.
-However, all other non-household customers are not be able to choose and will continue to receive their retail services from their existing water supplier.
+However, all other non-household customers are not be able to choose and continue to receive their retail services from their existing water supplier.